 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to 1960.

-The watch also comes complete with the high quality hardwood presentation box shown in the photographs.
+The watch also comes complete with the Zenith presentation box shown in the photographs.

 If you would like to pay by bank transfer we will be pleased to assist you with this and pass on a 3% saving to you.
 Paying by bank transfer for a 3% saving will not affect your 12 months warranty.
 Similarly, if you wish to pay by International SWIFT or Bank Wire Transfer we will provide you with our BIC / Swift number and our IBAN number.

 Please check the import duties and any taxes your government may apply, these are different for each country and unfortunately out of our control.

 We understand there may be some ‘loopholes’ that may help you avoid these charges, however attempting to use these could impact our ongoing ability to serve our growing international customer base.

 For those that happen to visit the UK on occasion we are of course more than happy to store your watch until we can meet you in our offices in Kensington, London and deliver your watch directly to you there.

 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.